• Skip to primary navigation

 • What can I make with leftover ingredients?

-With your full-fat tangy Greek yogurt, you'll get that delicious & silky creaminess, probiotics that are great for your gut and overall health.
-Along with some healthy fats, this soup is full of delicious spring asparagus.
+Adding some full-fat, tangy Greek yogurt, you'll get that delicious & silky creaminess, probiotics that are great for your gut and overall health.
+You'll also get a bit of protein in this soup, which will make it more satisfying.

 ingredients for creamy asparagus soup on a table